30 things to do this winter in Brisbane

 23. Lick a strawberry sundae at the Ekka

 Strawberry sundaes debuted at the Royal Queensland Show in 1950 and have been a firm favourite since.
 Annually, Brisbane eats through 10 tonnes of strawberries, 1800 litres of cream and 18,000 litres of ice-cream at the Ekka.
-Tick off this city must-do, drink tins of XXXX with cowboys, get tickets for an amusement ride, buy up big in showbag alley and watch prized stock parade around the arena from 10-19 August.
+Tick off this city must-do, drink tins of XXXX with cowboys, get tickets for an amusement ride, buy up big in showbag alley and watch prized stock parade around the arena from 9-18 August.
+For more epic Ekka adventures check out this guide.

 24. Start training for a race

-The Bridge to Brisbane on 28 August has a reinvigorated course that covers 10km, and the big Brisbane Marathon Festival on 5 August has it all with a full 42.2km marathon, 21.1km half marathon, and a 10km, 5km and 2.2km kids run.
+The Bridge to Brisbane on 25 August has a reinvigorated course that covers 10km, and the big McDonald's Brisbane Marathon Festival on 2 June has it all with a full 42.2km marathon, 21.1km half marathon, and a 10km, 5km and 2km kids run.

 25. Eat along the street